 In parallel with development at Manuka, BOK is also pursuing near term production through the redevelopment of the Mt Boppy Gold Project in NSW, acquired through the merger with Polymetals Mining.

-Ore from a proposed a cut-back of the Mt Boppy open pit is planned to be trucked to the Manuka mine for processing eliminating the infrastructure development and associated risk at Mt Boppy.
-Over two years the project will produce a total of 69,000 oz of gold.
+Mining commenced in March 2015 on a cut-back of the Mt Boppy open pit with the gold ore planned to be trucked to the Manuka mine for processing eliminating the infrastructure development and associated risk at Mt Boppy.
+Over two years the project is planned to produce a total of 69,000 oz of gold.

 BOK completed a feasibility study for the development of a new greenfields gold operation at its Marda Gold Project in May 2012 and refreshed the study following the merger with Polymetals Mining Limited in 2013.